If you have just one day in Bristol you need this Bristol travel blog to know how to really make the most of it.

 Visit Wapping Wharf to see Brunel’s SS Great Britain, once the longest passenger ship in the world.
 You can pay to join a tour to look round it and learn more about its history.

 If you like marine life there’s no better place to see it in Bristol than the Bristol Aquarium.
 There are over 40 different displays here, and all kinds of sea creatures to admire.
+The Bristol Aquarium is well known as one of the best aquariums in England.

 Your day in Bristol